silasary/kmk_tools/docs/index.md

 Objectives with a ⚠️ are "Difficult", ⌛ are "Time Consuming".

-All objective lists are generated with default yaml options, There is no attempt to figure out what happens if you change them.
+Most objective lists are generated with default yaml options, There is no attempt to figure out what happens if you change them.